Skip to main content

 Does the description clarify parameter syntax, constraints, interactions, or defaults beyond what the schema provides?

-Schema coverage is 100%, with clear descriptions for each parameter.
-The tool description does not add additional meaning beyond restating purpose.
-Baseline score of 3 is appropriate.
+Schema coverage is 100% with adequate descriptions for each parameter.
+The tool description adds value with usage context but does not significantly enhance parameter understanding beyond the schema.

 Input schemas describe structure but not intent.
 Descriptions should explain non-obvious parameter relationships and valid value ranges.